bigcommerce/dev-docs/docs/api-docs/apps/apps-quick-start.md

 4. Update the `AUTH_CALLBACK` with the `ngrok_id`.
 You can get the `ngrok_id` from the terminal that is running `ngrok http 3000`.

-5. Enter a JWT secret.
+5. Enter a JSON Web Token (**JWT**) secret.
+To learn more about JWT, see the [Internet Engineering Task Force documentation](https://datatracker.ietf.org/doc/html/rfc7519).

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">